bjavier9/gestorSiBFront/blueprint.md

 4. **OnPush + async pipe** – mandatory for all components.
 5. **Signals where sensible** – prefer signals for local UI state, observables for async flows.
 6. **No `any`** – strict typing, explicit interfaces, no implicit `any`.
-7. **Material-first UI** – prefer Angular Material components and design tokens; use custom CSS only to compose layout or refine spacing/color within the Material system.
+7. **Tailwind-first UI** – prefer Tailwind utility classes and CSS variables; author small component styles only when utilities fall short.
 8. **Skeleton-friendly loading** – long-running async views expose skeleton placeholders that match the final layout footprint while data resolves.
 9. **Lightweight styling** – stick to small CSS files; avoid large global styles.
 10. **Separation of concerns** – HTTP logic stays in services; components orchestrate UI only.